cginfinity/ignite-docs-v2/blog/2020-06-30-test-odata-service.md

 :::warning

-Note: The primary key for the matching record must be provided.
+The primary key for the matching record must be provided.

 :::
 <b>Update an Entity</b>